Exploring Languages

 types, algebraic data types versus abstract data types, syntax,

-semantics, pattern matching, null reference, safe error handling, Maybe
+semantics, pattern matching, null reference, safe error handling, Maybe and

 Either